seanmamasde/scoop_cpp/manual/search.md

 ## Features

 - Multithreaded search.
 - Does the exact same thing as `scoop search`, but faster.
-The output format is a bit different, though.
-  > [!IMPORTANT]
+- The output format is a bit different from the original command, but queried word is colorized.
-  > The output will be the same as the original `scoop search` command in the future.
+- Added `--regex` flag to enable search with regex.

 ## Installation